Healthy Homes Assessment Plimmerton

 Insulation Plimmerton

-A well-insulated property will help to control condensation and reduce the chances of mould and dampness, and also makes an easier task for the house to keep heat.
+A well-insulated house will reduce the risk of condensation and lessen the likelihood of mould and dampness, as well as making much easier for the home to retain heat.

-The "R" signifies thermal resistance and is a gauge of how well the insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
+The higher the R-value, the better the insulation.

 Check out the complete details of the Healthy Homes insulation quality.